oristopo/nVhelp/index.md

 <br>
 <img src="html/nanoSpectrum.gif">
 <p>
-nanoVNA begins using the third harmonic, while boosting Si5351 output, when exceeding 300 MHz.<br>
+Above <code>300MHz</code>, nanoVNA boosts Si5351 output and uses its 3rd harmonic<br>
-<em>Perhaps,</em> power boost parameters are saved along with other correction factors.
+<em>Perhaps,</em> power parameters are saved along with other correction factors.
 </p>
 <em>thanks to hugen@outlook.com:</em><br>
 <p>
-The Si5351 internal VCO (Voltage Controlled Oscillator) specified maximum is 900MHz<br>
+The Si5351 internal VCO (Voltage Controlled Oscillator) specified maximum<br>
- for a divide-by-4-frequency output maximum of 225MHz.<br>
+is 900MHz for a divide-by-4-frequency output maximum of 225MHz.<br>
-To output 300MHz, that VCO is overclocked to 1200MHz, which not every Si5351 can.<br>
+To output 300MHz, that VCO is overclocked to 1200MHz,<br>
+which not every Si5351 can.<br>
 Si5351 internal VCO operating frequency limit decreases with increasing temperature.<br>
-For significant spike artifacts (< 0dB) at 300 MHz or 900 MHz,
+For significant spike artifacts (< 0dB) at 300 MHz or 900 MHz,<br><br>
    <a href="#F800">800MHz firmware is recommended</a>.
 </p>
 <b>Fully enclosed cases, raising component temperatures, may be problematic.</b>
-<p>USB charging connector is Type C for black nanoVNAs and Micro-USB B for white gekkos.<br>
+<p>USB charging connector is Type C except for Micro-USB B on white gekkos.<br>
-One LED (between USB and power switch) blinks @ 1/2Hz while charging,
+One LED (between USB and power switch) blinks @ 1/2Hz while charging,<br>
  then illuminates constantly;<br>
     - this LED remains on for 40 seconds after disconnecting USB or powering off,
       <em>perhaps discharging capacitors?</em><br>
-Another LED, between power switch and multi-directional switch,
+Another LED, between power switch and multi-directional switch,<br>
     illuminates while nanoLED is powered;<br>
     - this may be vestigal, from early nanoVNA prototypes which lacked LCD displays.</p>